andreasschrottenbaum/mean-tutorial/README.md

 ## Implement the basic layout

-Our basic layout consists of a left sidebar, a topbar for the headline, main content and a static footer.
+Our basic layout consists of a left sidebar, a topbar for the headline and the main content.
 The sidebar can be toggled on handheld devices.
 Also the sidebar should close on those devices on route change.

 `/src/app/app.component.ts`
 ```typescript